Dungeons & Dragons Tactics: Multiplayer

 Dungeons & Dragons Tactics supports several different multiplayer modes via the PlayStation Portable wireless connection.
 These include multiplayer deathmatch and co-operative modes supporting up to five players.
 Regardless of mode, only the pre-generated characters can be used; those from single player campaigns are not available in multiplayer.

 In deathmatch mode, five different maps are available, while in the co-operative mode, players can choose from three.

 Reception

 Dungeons & Dragons Tactics received negative reviews from most reviewers, who complained of numerous issues with the game.
 The user interface was universally noted as being cumbersome and difficult to use.
-The GameSpot review noted that players can't just push a single button and move, but they need to push a button then scroll across a bunch of choices to select the move command.
+The GameSpot review noted that players cannot just push a single button and move, but they need to push a button then scroll across a bunch of choices to select the move command.
 Another frequent source of frustration was the camera, which tends to be quite zoomed-in, hindering visibility.
 The IGN review commented that since the players don't really have the option to pull the camera out very far to see even on illuminated battlefields, much less darkened dungeon pathways, it can frequently be tricky to gain a sense of where the enemies are until they're right on top of the player.

 On Metacritic, the game has a score of 58 out of 100.